TSoGiants/COMP2101-Embedded-Systems/README.md

 * ~~Type up process of setting up Visual Studio Code and the Blink program for the lesson 1 worksheet.~~
 * ~~Evaluate available Arduino kits to find a good match for our course objectives.~~
+* Pull educational information to the front of each lesson.
 * ~~Draft lesson #1.~~
-* Draft lesson #2.
+* ~~Draft lesson #2.~~
 * Draft lesson #3.
 * Draft lesson #4.
 * Draft lesson #5.
 * Draft lesson #6.
 * Draft lesson #7.
 * Draft lesson #8.
-* Review completed lessons and example snippets, adding context and related technical information where possible.
+* Review completed lessons, example code snippets.
+Add context and related technical information when useful.

 ### Dr. F

 * Write up an introduction to microcontrollers based on the previously written slide deck.
 * Still needs to write up an introduction to microcontrollers based on the previously written slide deck.
 * Finish introduction to microcontrollers, purchase Elegoo kit, and begin writing lesson #2 based off the SBEE embedded systems worksheets.
+* Review completed lessons, example code snippets.
+Add context and related technical information when useful.

 ## Project Scope

 The focus of this course is to teach students how to work with microcontrollers such as the AVR architecture microcontrollers found in Arduino devices.
 Students who have completed this course should understand the basics of microcontroller architecture and be able to create simple, practical software in a professional programming environment.

+## Topics Covered

+* [Lesson 1](#Lesson-1): Development environments, data types, variable addresses and values, compiler keywords.
+* [Lesson 2](#Lesson-2): Wiring, nodes, currents & charge carriers, anodes & cathodes, digital inputs & outputs, if statements & logical expressions.
+* [Lesson 3](#Lesson-3): Analog-digital conversion, pulse width modulation
+* [Lesson 4](#Lesson-4): No topics explained.
+New components & project work.
+* [Lesson 5](#Lesson-5): No topics explained.
+New components & project work.
+* [Lesson 6](#Lesson-6): Nothing new - continuing work on lesson 5's project
+* [Lesson 7](#Lesson-7): No topics explained.
+New components & project work.
+* [Lesson 8](#Lesson-8): No topics explained.
+New components & project work.

+## Topics Yet to Be Explained

+* Preprocessor macros, compilation process, architecture

 ### Lesson 1: General Introduction and Setup

 In this lesson, we will prepare a helpful development environment and compile our first project.
-This will include minimally technical explanations of memory addresses, volatile and non-volatile memory, and data types and modifiers.
+This will include explanations of variable types, variable addresses, and compiler keywords.

 1. [Install](https://www.arduino.cc/en/Main/Software) the Arduino IDE and associated support files.
     1. Get the Windows installer instead of the .zip file or the app.